Summer Research Program

 5.)
 Two faculty recommendations, including one from the project sponsor (to be submitted separately by each faculty recommender and emailed directly to [email protected])

-If a student plans to have two faculty sponsors, both faculty sponsors must write a letter of support.
+If a student plans to have two faculty sponsors, both faculty must write a letter of support.
 Their respective letters should include mention of their role and responsibilities during the eight-week session, and how the co-sponsorship will be shared or divided.
-The student also should address the role of each faculty sponsor in her proposal.
+We allow students with more than one faculty sponsor to work with her sponsors to develop a schedule that provides continuous support for the student during the eight-week session.
+Faculty co-sponsors may divide the sponsorship equally (with each agreeing to commit to 4 weeks of the summer session) or they may agree on a another arrangement (6 weeks and 2 weeks; 5 weeks and 3 three weeks).
+The student should address the role of each faculty sponsor in her proposal, and indicate in her timetable when she will be working with each of her sponsors during the program.